 5. Add 2 cups of water and give a good stir to combine.

-8. Make sure that the valve is in sealing position.
-This traps the steam pressure, which builds over time and eventually pressure cooking the oatmeal.
+7 & 8.
+Close and lock lid, making sure that the valve is in the sealing position.
+This traps the steam pressure, which builds over time and eventually pressures cooking the apple cinnamon oatmeal.

 How to serve?

-Although this recipe is packed with flavor, a few additional toppings will make it live up to it's most delicious potential.
+Although this apple cinnamon oatmeal recipe is packed with flavor, a few additional toppings will make it live up to its most delicious potential.
 Try topping with more chopped fresh apples, walnuts, toasted pecans, chia seeds, flax seeds, apple sauce, honey or maple syrup.

 Storage & Reheating

-This recipes is great because you can easily double the recipe using a larger pressure cooker so you have healthy breakfast meal prepped in the fridge.
-Let the cooked oats cool to room temperature and then refrigerate in small air tight containers for up to 4 days.
+This apple cinnamon oatmeal recipe is perfect to be doubled using a larger pressure cooker so you have a healthy breakfast meal prepped in the fridge.
+Let the cooked oats cool to room temperature and refrigerate in small air-tight containers for up to 4 days.

-Reheat - When you’re ready to eat, warm in the microwave for 1-2 minutes, stirring every 30 seconds until it reaches your preferred temperature.
-You might need to add an extra splash of milk or water because the oats has a tendency to thicken up when refrigerated.
+Reheat - When ready to eat, warm in the microwave for 1-2 minutes, stirring every 30 seconds until it reaches your preferred temperature.
+You might need to add an extra splash of milk or water because the oats tend to thicken up when refrigerated.

 Recipe FAQs